 Ease of Playability

 Some accordions are easier to get started with than others.
-You want an accordion that’s easy to play and comfortable to hold.
+You want a beginner accordion that’s easy to play and comfortable to hold.

-For beginners, I recommend a lightweight 21 button model with a flat fingerboard and adjustable straps for maximum comfort and ease of movement.
+For those just starting out, I recommend a lightweight 21 button model with a flat fingerboard and adjustable straps for maximum comfort and ease of movement.

 The speed and response of the instrument will greatly affect its playability and is generally related to the price.

-Another consideration to bear in mind when choosing an instrument is size.
+Another consideration to bear in mind when choosing a beginner accordion is size.
 You’ll want to find a box that’s comfortable to play and not too heavy.